karol-brejna-i/tidaro-experiments/README.md

 `SPOT_NAMES` is a comma separated list of spot names (as you would see them when booking a spot).
 The order of the spots here is significant.
 It reflects the preferences of the user.
 The logic is: try the first spot, if it's not available, try the next one, etc.

+Here are some example values with explanation:

+- '*' -- book any free spot
+- '07,08' -- try 07, then 08 and give up when they are not free
+- '07,08,*' -- try 07, then 08 or book any if those are not available

 Environment variables that names start with `NOTIFIERS_` are responsible for configuring notifications.
 Currently only Gmail notifier is implemented.